da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 This is defined to be a "trust" between all servers of the zone.

      irule -F checkFederatedAip.r
-     Default *zone="zone"
-     New *zone=
 	Default *admin="test@test.de"
 	New *admin=
 	Default *numbersPerRun=5
 	New *numbersPerRun=
-	Default *trustYears=0
-	New *trustYears=

-zone: The zone which this service should run-
-admin: The Admin which should be infrmed on errors
+admin: (optional) The Admin which should be informed on errors
 numbersPerRun: Amount of Items being checked each time the service runs
-trustYears: Value in years we trust a checksum before recomputation.
-0 means each time recalculate, 0.5 means half a year etc.

 If the responsible node (which means the "primary copy node") is being asked for the integrity of AIP e.g. acIsValid() in dns.re, it does the following:

 1. Get The MD5 checksum for local primary copy from the ICAT.
 2. Compare stored ICAT value with checksum computed at creation
-3. Verify federated Checksums (relies on running service)
+3. Verify federated Checksums (relies on running service, at the other nodes! )
+4. Verify re-computation of foreign Cecksums is not older than one year.
 4. Deep Verify (recompute) local Checksum
 5. Returns 0 is case of failure
 6. Returns 1 if AIP is valid.

+You have to ensure that on your node a running instance of this service is working, which checks the others stored items at your node.
+Please set up CRON job (as the service is not fired from delayed execution anymore)

+e.g. (Please check for the given input params at your site!)

+     /30 * * * * /iRODS/clients/icommands/bin/irule -F /ContentBroker/systemRules/irodsFederatedGridFacade/checkFederatedAip.r \"nodeadmin@zone.tld\" 1 0 >>/log/audit.log

 ### AVU Metadata of iRODS Objects in DNS (AIP/DataObjects)